openhivestack/python-sdk/README.md

 ## Advanced Agent Search

-The `InMemoryRegistry` now includes a powerful search feature that allows you to find agents using a query syntax inspired by Stripe.
+The `InMemoryRegistry` and `SqliteRegistry` now include a powerful search feature that allows you to find agents using a query syntax inspired by Stripe.
 You can filter agents by their `name`, `id`, `description`, and `capabilities`.

 #### Search by General Term